 ||3.0 GPA Overall and 3.0 USU GPA

-The law and constitutional studies is the only major of its kind in the Intermountain West.
+The law and constitutional studies major is the only major of its kind in the Intermountain West.
 This is a rigorous program designed for students interested in leadership roles in business, public communications, government, education, or the study or practice of law.
 The program is intended to introduce students to the study of law and politics, with an emphasis on the American Constitution, and it focuses on how constitutional rules affect political and economic processes.
 Students study the theory, history, economics, and development of constitutional thought.
 They also learn about natural and civil rights, a market economy, a self-governing citizenry, voluntary associations, and the rule of law.
 Through an intensive program of constitutional study, this major equips students with the intellectual tools and understanding of constitutional principles necessary to enter graduate study or law school, as well as a variety of other professions.
-The program hosts prominent experts on law and the Constitution such as guest speakers such as Justice Antonin Scalia of the U.S. Supreme Court.
+The program hosts prominent experts on law and the Constitution, with guest speakers such as Justice Antonin Scalia of the U.S. Supreme Court.
 Students also have ample opportunities for internships in federal and state legislatures, regulatory agencies, lobbying firms, think tanks, corporations and international organizations.

 Students who would like to experience greater academic depth within their major are encouraged to enroll in departmental honors.
 Through original, independent work, Honors students enjoy the benefits of close supervision and mentoring, as they work one-on-one with faculty in select upper-division departmental courses.
-Honors students also complete a senior project, which provides another opportunity to collaborate with faculty on a problem that is significant, both personally and in the student's discipline.
-Participating in departmental honors enhances students' chances for obtaining fellowships and admission to graduate school.
+Honors students also complete a senior project, which provides another opportunity to collaborate with faculty on a problem that is significant, both personally and in the student’s discipline.
+Participating in departmental honors enhances students’ chances for obtaining fellowships and admission to graduate school.
 Minimum GPA requirements for participation in departmental honors vary by department, but usually fall within the range of 3.30-3.50.
 Students may enter the Honors Program at almost any stage in their academic career, including at the junior (and sometimes senior) level.
 The campus-wide Honors Program, which is open to all qualified students regardless of major, offers a rich array of cultural and social activities, special classes, and the benefit of Honors early registration.
 Interested students should contact the Honors Program, LLC Bldg.
 A, Room 112, (435) 797-2715, firstname.lastname@example.org.
-Additional information can be found online at: http://honors.usu.edu
+Additional information can be found online at honors.usu.edu.

 For detailed information about requirements for the Law and Constitutional Studies major, see the major requirement sheet, which can be obtained from the Political Science Department.